FrankM1/qazana/docs/content/controls/page-settings.md

 # Page Settings

-Builder's Page Settings feature allows the user to control various page definitions straight from Builder's editing panel.
+Qazana's Page Settings feature allows the user to control various page definitions straight from Qazana's editing panel.

 The Page Settings controls are similar to element controls.
 In a similar way, you can extend the Page Settings capabilities, and add new controls and settings that will be managed through the Page Settings panel.